mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 date: '2020-04-21'
 images:
 - stripe-recording-its-customers/og-image.jpg
+description: An investigation into how Stripe tracks your users and what you can do to prevent it
 ---

-Among startups and tech business, Stripe is a popular payment processor.
-When I added paid subscriptions to my app, I used Stripe.
-After putting in place Stripe's payment functionality, I discovered that the official Stripe JavaScript library records all user browsing activity on my site and reports it back to Stripe.
+Among startups and tech companies, Stripe seems to be the near-universal favorite for payment processing.
+When I needed paid subscription functionality for my new web app, Stripe felt like the natural choice.
+After integration, however, I discovered that Stripe's official JavaScript library records all browsing activity on my site and reports it back to Stripe.
 This data includes:

 1. Every URL the user visits on my site, including pages that never display Stripe payment forms
 1. Telemetry about how the user moves their mouse cursor while browsing my site
-1. Unique identifiers that allow Stripe to correlate visitors to my site against other sites that accept Stripe payments
+1. Unique identifiers that allow Stripe to correlate visitors to my site against other sites that accept payment via Stripe

 This post shares what I found, who else it affects, and how you can limit Stripe's data collection in your web applications.

 ## Who's affected?

-This affects your website if either of the following are true:
+Stripe collects this data on your website if either of the following is true:

 * Your base page template includes the Stripe script tag:
   * `<script src="https://js.stripe.com/v3">`
-* Your website is a single page app, such as one created with React, Vue, or Angular, and you use Stripe to process payments.
+* Your website is a single-page app, such as one created with React, Vue, or Angular, and you use Stripe to process payments.

 ## The discovery

 I discovered this by accident while adding paid plans to my [portfolio rebalancer](https://assetrebalancer.com).
-As part of development, I was using [Burp Proxy](https://portswigger.net/burp), a free tool for inspecting and modifying HTTP traffic from my browser.
+As part of development, I was using [an HTTP proxy](https://portswigger.net/burp) that allows me to inspect HTTP traffic from my browser.

 After successfully implementing my app's payment flow with Stripe, I noticed that every page navigation generated a new HTTP POST request to a Stripe URL:

 {{< video src="stripe-phone-home.mp4" caption="The Stripe.js library reports back to Stripe every time I visit a new page in my app" >}}

-This was strange because none of these pages contained any calls to Stripe's library.
+This was strange because none of the pages I visited contained any calls to Stripe's library.
 In fact, my app doesn't collect payment information from users until they create an account, but Stripe was making HTTP requests when I landed on my app's homepage as a brand new user with no cookies or stored credentials.

 ## What is Stripe reporting?

-I inspected the raw HTTP requests in Burp.
-Each request looks like this:
+All of the outgoing requests Stripe generated looked like this:

 ```text
 POST /4 HTTP/1.1